 information becomes available to us.

 Our lobby is open for pick up and drop-off purposes only, and for one parent/guardian only at a time.
-There will be a maximum of 20 safely distanced seats available for parents/guardians who may need to stay onsite for special circumstances for children ages 6 and under.
-For the
+There will be a number of safely distanced seats available for parents/guardians who may need to stay onsite for special circumstances for children ages 6 and under.
+For the short

-Are to be worn in common areas (lobby, hallways, bathrooms, change areas, etc.) by everyone unless there are special circumstances where a mask/face covering cannot be worn (medical reasons, personal reasons, etc.).
-Children are not required to wear masks during camps or classes.
+According to Provincial Health Guidelines, face coverings are to be worn in common areas (lobby, hallways, bathrooms, change areas, Before and Aftercare bus, etc.) by everyone unless there are special circumstances where a mask/face covering cannot be worn (medical reasons), and

 We would like to limit the use of changerooms during evening and weekend programs so we ask that children come to class as prepared as possible.
 Masks should be warn in changing areas.
 All personal belongings must be removed each day for proper sanitization of the changing areas.